KevinXuxuxu/blog/posts/building_private_cloud_local_dns.md

 Not yet.
 As we mentioned before, any service within the cluster has to use Traefik to expose to requesters outside of the cluster.
 The CoreDNS by default only serves the inter-cluster use case, so we need to add the missing pieces.

-Remember the piece of YAML (from [this post](/blog/post/building_private_cloud_hosting_web_service/)) we applied for Traefik that configures the auto certificate signing with Let's Encrypt?
+Remember [the piece of YAML](/blog/post/building_private_cloud_hosting_web_service/#https) we applied for Traefik that configures the auto certificate signing with Let's Encrypt?
 Add the following to it and apply again.
 This will add a new Traefik entrypoint for port `53`:

 ```yaml
 ...